 The short answer is — any age!
 Dance can be enjoyed by and provides many benefits for people of all ages.
 It is essential to find a class that is welcoming to beginners.
-Look for a class that is taught by a warm and welcoming instructor — someone that will be invested in your or your child’s progress every step of the way.
-Give us a call and we’ll be happy to help you find the perfect class for you or your child.
+Look for a class that is taught by a warm and welcoming instructor — someone that will be invested in you or your child’s progress every step of the way.
+Give us a call or sign up for a trial lesson and we’ll be happy to help you find the perfect class.

 Dance classes can be a great introduction to group learning, but it’s important to find an experienced teacher that is patient with little dancers.
 It’s perfectly normal for a child to watch the class before joining in and we always encourage caregivers to be patient and allow the child to go at their own pace.
 A free trial class is always available for this reason so there is no pressure to begin participating fully right away.